sofarsophie/addressbook-level2/doc/UserGuide.md

 > be seen using the `viewall` command.
 >
 > Persons can have any number of tags (including 0)
+>
+> Persons can now have affiliations, such as school or office.
+Person can have any number of affiliations (including 0)

 Examples:
 * `add John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`
-* `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/Newgate Prison t/criminal t/friend`
+* `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/Newgate Prison t/criminal t/friend f/NUS f/Google`

 ### Listing all persons : `list`
 Shows a list of all persons in the address book.<br>